About the Muslim Journeys Award

 Boatwright Memorial library has been awarded the “Muslim Journeys Bookshelf” by submitting a competitive application to the National Endowment for the Humanities Bridging Cultures initiative.
 The University of Richmond library is among 842 libraries nationwide and 32 libraries in Virginia named to receive the collection of 25 books and three films, along with additional materials such as bookmarks, bookplates, posters and access to an online journal that will help to introduce the American public to the complex history and culture of Muslims in the United States and around the world.

-The University of Richmond’s application, crafted by Lucretia McCulley, the library’s Director of Outreach Services, and Emily Cobb, the Chaplaincy’s Director of Multifaith Initiatives, includes a plan for a number of related events, open to the campus population as well as to the greater Richmond community.
+The University of Richmond’s application, crafted by Lucretia McCulley, the library’s Head of Scholarly Communications, and Emily Cobb, the Chaplaincy’s Director of Multifaith Initiatives, includes a plan for a number of related events, open to the campus population as well as to the greater Richmond community.
 A collaboration is envisioned with the Faith Forum, a local organization that provides educational programs to strengthen interfaith understanding in central Virginia

 Boatwright Memorial Library has recently acquired a set of books and films on the topic of Islamic society and culture.
 These books were selected by scholars and reflect five broad themes as a way of exploring the diversity of Muslim thought and experience.
 We hope that these resources and the public events that we are hosting in 2013 will encourage you to learn and take your own 'Muslim Journey', no matter what your personal background.